-In 2005 or thereabouts, over a drink by a body of water in the U.S., they imagined the solitude of their writing lives buoyed by a literary community that connected regularly around the world.
+In 2005 or thereabouts, over a drink by the river in Sacramento, they imagined the solitude of their writing lives buoyed by a literary community that connected regularly around the world.
 An early, over-ambitious attempt to launch AUTHORS AT LARGE was abandoned.
 Then, their careers as creative writing teachers took unexpected turns towards Asia, where each has a personal stake.

-Ten years since they first articulated their idea, the time is now right to relaunch AUTHORS AT LARGE.
-They will begin with intensive writing retreats that feature small group workshops and weekend writing workshops in Asia.
-Their hope is to grow their community of writers in this region by sharing what they've learned in their transnational writing lives.
+Ten years after they first articulated their idea, the time was right to relaunch AUTHORS AT LARGE.
+In 2016, they offered their first intensive writing retreat in Asia, on the private island of Telunas in Indonesia.
+Writers from Asia, Australia and the U.S. participated in this first retreat which was very successful (read their testimonials here).
+Their hope is to grow their international community of writers by sharing what they've learned in their transnational writing lives.

-Xu Xi 許素細 is the author of ten books of fiction & essays, most recently a new novel, That Man In Our Lives(May, 2016).
-Other recent titles include Access: Thirteen Tales (2011); the novel Habit of a Foreign Sky (2010), a finalist for the Man Asian Literary Prize; an essay collection Evanescent Isles: from my city-village (2008).
-She is also editor of four anthologies of Hong Kong writing in English, including The Queen of Statue Square: New short fiction from Hong Kong (2014).
+Xu Xi 許素細 is the author of twelve books of fiction & essays, most recently her first memoir Dear Hong Kong: An Elegy For A City (Penguin, July 2017), a fifth novel, That Man In Our Lives(C & R Press, 2016) and an ekphrastic essay collaboration with photographer David Clarke Interruptions(HKU Museum & Art Gallery, 2016).
+Forthcoming books include a story collection Insignificance(Signal 8 Press, June 15, 2018) and an essay collection This Fish Is Fowl (Univ. of Nebraska Press, 2019-20).
+Other recent titles include Access: Thirteen Tales (2011); the novel Habit of a Foreign Sky (2010), a finalist for the Man Asian Literary Prize.
+She is also editor of four anthologies of Hong Kong writing in English.

-At home in both New York and Hong Kong, she was on the faculty at Vermont College of Fine Arts MFA in writing from 2002-12, and was elected and served as faculty chair from 2009-12.
-She is writer-in-residence at City University of Hong Kong (since 2010) where she established and directs Asia's first low-residency MFA in writing that is internationally recognized; unfortunately in 2015, this highly successful program was abruptly closed by the university.
-In 2016 she is the distinguished visiting writer at the Virginia G. Piper Center for creative writing at Arizona State University in Tempe.
+At home in both the U.S. and Asia, she was a faculty member at Vermont College of Fine Arts MFA in writing from 2002-12, and served as faculty chair from 2009-12.
+She was writer-in-residence at City University of Hong Kong from 2010 to 2016 where she established and directed Asia's first low-residency MFA in writing that is internationally recognized; in 2015, this highly successful program was controversially closed by the university.
+A former distinguished visiting writer at the Virginia G. Piper Center for creative writing at Arizona State University in Tempe in 2016, she is also fiction editor at Tupelo Press in the U.S. In 2018 she was named Faculty Co-Director of a new International MFA in Creative Writing & Literary Translation at Vermont College of Fine Arts.
 She holds a MFA in fiction from the University of Massachusetts, Amherst.

 1st edition 1997, Asia 2000; 2nd edition 2004, Chameleon Press, Hong Kong.